A queer Kac-Moody construction: Clifford Kac--Moody algebras

 Another example is obtained by considering $\p\mathfrak{t}\s:=\mathfrak{t}\s/(c)\cong\s\otimes\C[\xi]$; and indeed if $\mathfrak{s}$ is not symmetrizable then this is the natural superalgebra to consider.
-This case is again clearly not Clifford Kac-Moody, but once again arises naturally from our construction.
+This case is again clearly not Clifford Kac--Moody, but once again arises naturally from our construction.

 Finally, we note that

 \end{example}